OurVoiceUSA/HelloVoter/README.md

         along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.

 **NOTE:** We relicense the mobile app code for the purposes of distribution on the App Store.
-For details, read our CLA Rationale.
+For details, read our [CLA Rationale](CLA-Rationale.md)

 Logos, icons, and other artwork depicting the Our Voice bird are copyright and not for redistribution without express written permission by Our Voice USA.